smirarab/iplant-agave-sdk/docs/iplant-apps-tutorial.md

 data.iplantcollaborative.org
 ```

+The systems with your (in the above case *vaughn*) username are private executionSystems that you can use to develop and run Agave apps.

-In the current working directory, you will find several JSON files.
+*Note* In the current working directory, you will find several JSON files.
 These contain the descriptions of the private systems created, including your password for each system.
 Either delete them or set their permissions so that only you can read them:
 ```sh
 chmod 600 *.json
 ```